Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Experiments

 \section{Experiments}

-Our experiments have been organized into three main groups: Firstly, we compare our non-parametric bootstrapped estimation method with the previous state of the art, \citet{kumar2012bootstrap} and \citet{barber2021predictive}.
+Our experiments have been organized into three main groups: Firstly, we compare our non-parametric bootstrapped estimation method with the previous state-of-the-art, \citet{kumar2012bootstrap} and \citet{barber2021predictive}.
 Secondly, we assess the performance of our proposed uncertainty method for monitoring the performance of a machine learning model.
 And then, we evaluate the usability of the explainable uncertainty for identifying the features that are driving model degradation in local and global scenarios.
+In the main body of the paper, we present the results over several real-world datasets in the appendix we provide the experiments on synthetic datasets that exhibits, non-linear and linear behavior.